Test Cases

 As an Administrator or Project Coordinator, you can delete test cases on a project.
 This can help if you need to remove test cases which do not need to be actioned on the project.

-To delete test cases on a project, select the test cases then click on Delete from the actions menu.
+To delete test cases on a project, select the test cases then click on Delete

-Abuse cases are project-specific test cases.
-They are unique test cases which apply to the assets on the project, or objective of the assessment.
 For example, consider a web application pentest for a reverse auction website.
 Typically the pentest may cover the standard OWASP ASVS test cases, however the customer also requires that business logic tests are performed against the bidding functionality to determine whether it can be cheated or not.
 Abuse cases can be created to specifically test this functionality and provide higher level of assurance beyond standard test cases.

 To create abuse cases on the project, you must be either an Administrator or Project Coordinator.

-Click on Add --> Abuse Case.
+Click on Add -> Abuse Case

-You can access all abuse cases for each project via the Test Suites module.
+module.
 You can make changes to the abuse cases from here.
-If you need to delete an abuse case, you can perform this directly from the project (see Deleting Test Cases On Your Project above).
+If you need to delete an abuse case, you can perform this directly from the project (see Deleting Test Cases